shavitkimchi/huffman/docs/details.md

 ## Writing the Tree (private void writeTree)

 Writing the tree is similar to the code you wrote to read the tree when decompressing.
 If a node is an internal node, i.e., not a leaf, write a single bit of zero and then make two recursive calls as part of the pre-order traversal.
 Otherwise, if the node is a leaf, write a single bit of one, followed by _nine bits_ of the value stored in the leaf.
-This is a pre-order traversal: write one bit for the node, then make two recursive calls if the node is an internal node.
-No recursion is used for leaf nodes.
-You'll need to write 9 bits, or `BITS_PER_WORD + 1`, because there are 257 possible values including `PSEUDO_EOF`.
+This is a pre-order traversal: write one bit for the node, then make two recursive calls if the node is an internal node. **No recursion is used for leaf nodes.** You'll need to write 9 bits, or `BITS_PER_WORD + 1`, because there are 257 possible values including `PSEUDO_EOF`.
 To be safe, you should write nothing if the `HuffNode` parameter to `writeTree` is `null`, but this will not happen in practice since each internal node has two children.

 ## Writing Compressed Bits

 After writing the tree, you'll need to read the file being compressed one more time.
-As shown above, the ***`BitInputStream` is reset, then read again to compress it***.
+As shown above, the ***`BitInputStream` is reset, then all the 8-bit chunks are read again to compress it***.
 The first reading was to determine frequencies of every 8-bit chunk.
 The encoding for each 8-bit chunk read is stored in the array created when encodings were made from the tree.
 These encodings are stored as strings of zeros and ones, e..g., "010101110101".
 To convert such a string to a bit-sequence you can use `Integer.parseInt` specifying a radix, or base of two.
 For example, to write the encoding for the 8-bit chunk representing 'A', which has an ASCII value of 65, you'd use:
 ``` java
     String code = encoding['A']
     out.writeBits(code.length(), Integer.parseInt(code,2));
 ```
 You'll use code like this for every 8-bit chunk read from the file being compressed.
-You must also write the bits that encode `PSEUDO_EOF`, i.e.,
+**You must also write the bits that encode `PSEUDO_EOF`, i.e.,**
 ``` java
     String code = encoding[PSEUDO_EOF]
     out.writeBits(code.length(), Integer.parseInt(code,2));